nikhaldi/android-view-selector/README.md

     assertThatSelection("TextView", rootView).hasSize(5);

     // Assert that there are 4 TextViews that are descendants of the view with id
-    // "container" and they all have a width of 100 pixels assertThatSelection("#container ImageView", rootView)
+    // "container" and all have a width of 100 pixels assertThatSelection("#container ImageView", rootView)
         .hasSize(4)
         .hasAttributeEqualTo("width", 100);

     // Assert that the TextViews which are direct children of a LinearLayout with
-    // id "groceries" have text "milk", "cereal" (in that order) assertThatSelection("LinearLayout#groceries TextView", rootView)
+    // id "groceries" have text "milk", "cereal" (in that order) assertThatSelection("LinearLayout#groceries > TextView", rootView)
         .hasAttributesEqualTo("text", "milk", "cereal");